uzbit/wootrex-bio-api-docs/README.md

 ## Oligo Design

 The Oligo Design bioinformatics software package and API provide a simple and intuitive method to create single stranded oligonucleotide sequences that, when pooled together, assemble into the requested double stranded DNA molecule.
 It also provides an ability to take a library of sequences with homologous and variable regions and create a design across the entire library that minimizes the number of homologous region oligos, while also preserving the required variable region oligos.
 Primers for amplification are provided and recycled where possible.
 Both the oligo design and the primer design are presented with their respective plate maps for ease of automation in the wet lab.
-The output is easily consumed by all major oligo manufacturers such as IDT, Twist, etc.
+The output is easily consumed by all major oligo manufacturers such as Molecular Assemblies, IDT, Twist, etc.

 ### Parameters
 The API accepts a JSON object containing the following: